 Expedient as an adjective and a noun concerns something of advantage to a procedure, a means to an end, not always a noble end.
 Hence sentences like this: Fred left the patio door unlocked because it was expedient to the later burglaring of the house.
 The word derives from a Latin verb expedire ‘to facilitate, to make easy, to liberate’ whose base sense is ‘to set free a person from foot chains, to unfetter a horse.’
 It was the opposite of another Latin verb impedire ‘to hinder’, from which English gets our verb, to impede.

-Therefore, go forth, presidential persons and handmaidens, toadies, lickspittles and associated fart-catchers all, and cleanse thy spirit of unrest and perturbation - - - by means of professional help, either psychiatric, congressional, SWAT team or posse.
+Therefore, go forth, presidential persons and handmaidens, toadies, lickspittles and associated fart-catchers all, and cleanse thy spirit of unrest and perturbation - - - by means of professional help, either psychiatric, congressional, SWAT team, posse or impeachment.

 but any portion of this text may be freely quoted and disseminated.